Joerg-Schultz/PythonKurs/README.md

 # Exam

+As there seems to be a problem with registering at Rosalind via E-Mail, there are two alternatives to pass this course:
+- Register at Rosalind (using alternatives to E-Mail and Password).
 Solve [Rosalind](https://rosalind.info/) tests.
 You find the enrollment link in the Moodle course.
+- Write a program which reports the domains found in the longest protein of the Venus Flytrap.
+  You can find the sequences of the predicted proteins (`Dm_proteins.fasta`) and the results of the domain prediction (`Dm_Interproscan.tsv`) in the `data` directory of this repository.
+E-Mail the code to me.

+And yes, you have to solve only one of these ;-)